-A 1995 contribution from Jim and Jan Moran and JM Family Enterprises established The Jim Moran Institute for Global Entrepreneurship at the Florida State University College of Business with additional support through the years.
-Since 2011, further enhancements to the Institute and its outreach have been made possible by Jan Moran and The Jim Moran Foundation.
+A 1995 contribution from Jim and Jan Moran and JM Family Enterprises established the Jim Moran Institute for Global Entrepreneurship at the Florida State University College of Business with additional support through the years.
+Since 2011, further enhancements to the Jim Moran Institute and its outreach have been made possible by Jan Moran and The Jim Moran Foundation.

-The mission of The Jim Moran Institute is to cultivate, train and inspire entrepreneurial leaders through world-class education, leading-edge research and applied training, consulting and mentorship and public recognition.
+The mission of the Jim Moran Institute for Global Entrepreneurship is to cultivate, train and inspire entrepreneurial leaders through world-class executive education, applied training, public recognition and leading-edge research.

-The Jim Moran Institute comprises a dedicated team of entrepreneurship professionals, academic scholars and staff that fosters the entrepreneurship spirit by helping to organize, expand and promote the knowledge and practice of entrepreneurship in such a way as to facilitate new business and further the goals of established businesses.
+The Jim Moran Institute comprises a dedicated team of entrepreneurship professionals, academic scholars and staff who foster the entrepreneurship spirit by helping to organize, expand and promote the knowledge and practice of entrepreneurship in such a way as to facilitate new business and further the goals of established businesses.

 As the challenge of operating and growing a small business becomes increasingly complex, the Jim Moran Institute remains a source of expertise and executive education.
 For this reason, our focus is on assisting businesses with a minimum of three employees and in business for over three years for little to no cost.
 Maintaining one of the most extensive small business outreach programs in the nation, the Jim Moran Institute serves small business owners and non-profit organizations throughout the state of Florida by offering programs, workshops, an expert speaker series, and an annual small business leadership conference.